 Please cancel your class/session reservation within 12 hours of your scheduled time.
 These cancellations can be made over the phone (248-552-1012), by text (248-870-2764), Mindbody online or through the Mindbody mobile app (Pilates Fitness and Physical Therapy Center).
-Any class or session cancelled after 12 hours will be deducted from the current package.
+Any class or session cancelled after 12 hours will be deducted from the current group class package.
+When a package is not available, or the session is a private session the fee is $25.

 The safety of our clients and instructors is our number one concern.
 While Pilates Fitness and Physical Therapy will make every effort to remain open; there may be times classes will be cancelled.
 This is in the interest of keeping everyone safe.